Cherreads

 Shura stepped out of the narrow street.

-Wider.
-Structured.
-A sprawling hive of grey stone and polished brass breathing under the weight of the deep.
+Wide again.
+Structured again.
+A sprawling hive of grey stone and polished brass, breathing under the weight of the deep—

 He reached the center of the crossroad.